balazstothofficial/Real-Time-Deque/README.md

 [Stack](Stack.thy)

-A datatype encapsulating two lists, which will be used as a base data-structure in different places.
+A datatype encapsulating two lists, which will be used as a base data structure in different places.
 It has the operations `push`, `pop` and `first` to insert and remove elements.
 The function `list` appends the two lists and is needed for the list abstraction of the deque.

 [Idle](Idle.thy)